lewislarsen/youtube-channel-notifier/README.md

 - Teasers
 - Previews

-You can customize this list by editing the configuration file to add or remove terms based on your preferences.
+You can customize this list by editing the configuration file.

 ## FAQ